 Healthy Chocolate Therapy Cake

 Chocolate Therapy Cakes tend to be, well, “therapeutic” in the sense that the cake immerses you into a deep, food- and sugar-induced coma.
-Therapy Cakes tend to be the unhealthiest types of cakes out there so it’s understandable if you think this one will be too… but this one is different… this one is healthy!
+Therapy Cakes tend to be the unhealthiest types of cakes out there so it’s understandable if you think this one will be too.
+But this one is different.
+This is a Healthy Chocolate Therapy Cake!

 I’m sure you’re raising an eyebrow.
 I mean, c’mon Jessica, be real for a minute please.
 A layered chocolate cake with chocolate frosting and chocolate ganache on top??
 How can that possibly be good for you?

 This Healthy Chocolate Therapy Cake is secretly nutritious.
 Yes, nutritious.
 The coconut flour is gluten free, low in carbs and high in fiber, the eggs are high in protein, full of vitamins and packed with essential minerals, and the unsweetened applesauce provides moisture and natural sweetness.
 To top it off, the cake doesn’t have any bleached and refined white sugar, processed and genetically modified white flour or hormone-filled butter.
 Don’t worry though, the cake still tastes good… OH SO GOOD!

 This Healthy Chocolate Therapy Cake recipe is rich, decadent, sweet and chocolatey.
 Certainly not the things we associate with healthy food, right?
 But we finally can now!